AnymouseProphet/BrowserFontCollection/README.md

 In the case of the TeX Gyre fonts, coordination should be done with [GUST](http://www.gust.org.pl/projects/e-foundry/tex-gyre/index_html) for any additional codepoints.

-The font "Intel Clear Sans" also should probably have the same Unicode coverage that "Arial Unicode MS" has.
-I am *almost* inclined to find out if crowd-funding could help inspire Monotype to fork it and make a libre "Clear Sans MT" based on "Intel Clear Sans" that includes small-caps and additional Unicode coverage on par with "Arial Unicode MS".
+I do not know how well "TeX Gyre Pagella" supports Polytonic Greek but since "Palatino Linotype" has excellent support for Polytonic Greek I feel that such support should be added to "TeX Gyre Pagella" if it does not already have it (it might).

 Adding codepoints to the fonts chosen with a Latin script bias does will not completely solve the problem.
 In some cases fonts designed specifically for the non-Latin script market are probably appropriate.
 The "generic" family defaults may also need to be fluid, changing if the web server sends a language header where a different default for a "generic" family is better.

-For example, "Linux Libertine" quite likely is not the best default serif font if `ko` (Korean) is specified as the language for the web page.
+I kind of suspect web browsers already do this.

+The Noto font collection probably covers this need the best.